 Spotting will often subside with the continued and regular use of birth control pills.
-Anyone who is still experiencing spotting after 6 months of taking the pill should speak to a doctor.
+Anyone who is still experiencing spotting after a few months of taking the pill, or is concerned about the bleeding, should speak with a doctor.

-The doctor may recommend a different type of pill or investigate other possible causes of the bleeding.
+When a person experiences breakthrough bleeding, their doctor may recommend a different type of pill or investigate other possible causes.

-Doctors do not fully understand why spotting occurs at this time.
+Doctors do not fully understand why spotting occurs.
 One possible reason is that an increase in progestin leads to changes in the lining of the uterus, called the endometrium.